mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 - Integrating WANdisco Fusion with Azure Databricks.
 - Performing a sample data migration.

-Please see the [shutdown and start up](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/hdp_sandbox_fusion_stop_start) guide for when you wish to safely shutdown or start back up the installation.
+Please see the [shutdown and start up](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/hdp_sandbox_fusion_stop_start) guide for when you wish to safely shutdown or start back up the environment.

 ## Prerequisites